richey-malhotra/mnist-proj/feedback.md

 - Set up an SQLite database for storing training history
 - Start thinking about splitting the code into separate files
 - Save training runs automatically with architecture, epochs, accuracy, and date
+---

+## Phase 15 — Christmas holiday catch-up (mid-December)

+### When and how

+Getting close to Christmas holidays so I showed a few people the progress.
+FaceTimed Lefteris and Yiannis separately, and also had a call with Petros.
+Wanted to get feedback before I stopped working over Christmas.

+### What they could see

+Full app with multi-model prediction comparison, training history in a database table, and the accuracy chart I'd just finished adding.

+### What Lefteris said

+First he asked me to remind him what MLP and CNN mean — "you told me last time but I forgot."
+I explained again and he said "right yeah, the one with the filters."

+"The chart is nice but all the numbers are really similar — like 97%, 98%, 99%.
+Can you zoom in or something?
+Also I didn't know which colour was which until I hovered over them."

+He also said "which model should I actually use though?
+They're all really close."
+I explained that the CNNs are technically better but take longer to train.

+He also asked "can't the AI just learn as people use it?
+Like every time someone draws a digit and confirms what it is, it gets better?"
+I said that's actually a real thing (online learning) but it's way more complicated than what I'm doing and you'd have to worry about people feeding it bad data.

+He then asked "what if instead of uploading a photo you could draw the digit yourself?
+Like with your finger?"
+I said that was actually already on my to-do list, so his timing was perfect.

+### What Yiannis said

+"OK the accuracy is almost the same but how long does each one take to train?
+Because if the deeper CNN is barely better but takes way longer, is it worth it?
+Can you add something that shows the training time too?"

+He said in his Java project they had to think about efficiency vs quality trade-offs too.
+He also said "it's come a long way since the terminal version, I barely recognise it" which was nice to hear.

+He also suggested "you could add keyboard shortcuts — like press Enter to submit the prediction instead of clicking the button."
+I thought about it but Gradio doesn't support custom keyboard shortcuts easily and it's not a high priority.

+### What Petros said

+"Plotly is a good choice for interactive charts.
+I like the hovering thing where you see the values.
+If you want to show the trade-off between accuracy and training time, a scatter plot would work well — accuracy on one axis, training time on the other.
+That way you can see at a glance which models give the best accuracy relative to their training cost."

+"Also, you might want to think about cross-validation rather than a single train/test split.
+It gives a more reliable accuracy estimate."
+I asked what that means and he explained — basically training multiple times on different subsets of data.
+Interesting but sounds complicated and I'm running low on time.

+### My thoughts

+Lefteris is right that when all the accuracies are close together the chart is hard to read.
+I can't really fix that - it's just that the models really are within a few percent of each other.
+The y-axis scaling issue is noted in my testing log.

+Yiannis's idea about showing training time is really good.
+I'm not tracking training time yet but it wouldn't be hard to add a duration column to the database and then chart it.
+The keyboard shortcuts idea is reasonable but lower priority than actual features.

+Petros's scatter plot suggestion makes sense — it would show the trade-off between speed and accuracy much more clearly than separate charts for each metric.
+Cross-validation is beyond what I'm doing — maybe I'll mention it in the evaluation as a "what I'd do next" thing.

+### What I'll do next

+- Add a training time comparison chart
+- Look into a scatter plot for time vs accuracy (the dashboard idea)